wp-plugins/oik/trunk/readme.txt

 The oik base plugin provides a series of WordPress shortcodes that take the pain out of producing commonly used information.
 You provide this information once on the oik options panel, then use shortcodes to include the information on your website; in pages, posts, titles and widgets.
-Each of the shortcodes is prefixed bw_ (for Bobbing Wide) e.g. [ bw_mailto], which produces a "send email to" link.
+Most of the shortcodes are prefixed bw_ (for Bobbing Wide) e.g. [ bw_mailto], which produces a "send email to" link.

 Other plugins extend the functionality:

 * oik-paypal-shortcodes to provide PayPal buttons,
-* oik-button-shortcodes to provide call-to-action button links
+* oik-button-shortcodes to provide call-to-action button style links for Artisteer themes
 * oik-sidebar gives you the ability to use Widget Wrangler with Artisteer v3 themes
 * oik-bwtrace provides a rudimentary trace function, which logs trace information to a file, rather than including it within the web page output.
+* oik-tides - shortcode for tide times in the UK
+* oik-bob-bing-wide to provide easy to use shortcode macros for bob/fob bing/bong wide/hide wow, WoW and WOW, oik and loik, etcetera

 The plugins are developed using a set of functions that can make PHP and HTML coding a bit easier.